CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 ## Software to Generate Security Policies

-Rather than copying and modifying the text from this guide, you can modules from CPAN to generate a policy file.
+Rather than copying and modifying the text from this guide, you can use existing software to generate a policy file.
 The following CPAN modules may be useful:

 [Software::Security::Policy](https://metacpan.org/pod/Software::Security::Policy) is a framework for generating a SECURITY.md files.